 Always handle DEET with caution.
 It irritates the eyes and in intense doses may induce neurological damage.
 In very rare cases it has been reported to impair the nervous system, with symptoms including seizures, tremors and slurred speech, most often after exposure to high concentrations.
 Infants and children may be more sensitive to these rare neurological side effects.

-The EPA says that picaridin has not induced developmental problems in the offspring of animals exposed to it; it harmed young animals only when their mothers had been exposed to doses so high they were toxic.
+The EPA says that picaridin has not induced developmental problems in the offspring of animals exposed to it – the chemical harmed young animals only when their mothers had been exposed to doses so high they were toxic.6

-IR3535 is also a good DEET alternative, with many of the same advantages and fewer disadvantages.
+IR3535 is also a good DEET alternative, with many of the same advantages and fewer disadvantages than DEET.
 Products using IR3535 at a concentration of 20 percent performed much like DEET, but products with lower concentrations were not as effective.

 In animal tests, IR3535 harmed young animals only when the mothers were exposed to toxic levels of the chemical.
 IR3535 has not been tested for effects on human pregnancies.

-Oil of lemon eucalyptus and PMD have not been thoroughly tested for their effects on children under three years old.
+Oil of Lemon Eucalyptus and PMD have not been thoroughly tested for their effects on children under 3 years old.
 EWG advises against using them on pregnant and nursing women, babies and toddlers.
 They are also less effective than other chemicals against Aedes mosquitoes that transmit the Zika virus.

 Permethrin is sometimes embedded in textiles for mosquito control.
 Unlike other repellents, it acts on the insects’ nervous systems.
 Laboratory studies confirm that this chemical can also affect the human nervous system and impair a child’s developing brain.
-As with bug repellent lotions, you should assume that some amount of permethrin will rub off your child’s clothing and penetrate her skin, but the EPA’s safety investigations have found that permethrin-treated clothing present low risks to human health.
+As with bug repellent lotions, you should assume that some amount of permethrin will rub off the clothing and penetrate the skin, but the EPA’s safety investigations have found that permethrin-treated clothing presents low risks to human health.

-When infused into clothing, permethrin can deter mosquitos from landing and prevent bites by Aedes aegypti.
-However, CDC officials said that recent tests in Puerto Rico indicated that permethrin “probably isn’t effective” in the current pandemic, so they dropped a plan to distribute permethrin-treated clothing.
-The chemical’s effectiveness declines after washing.
+When infused into clothing, permethrin can deter mosquitos from landing and prevent bites by Aedes aegypti.7 The chemical’s effectiveness declines after washing.
 If you want to try it, buy clothing pre-treated at the factory.
 Don’t treat your own clothing with liquid permethrin.

 Clothing and sun protection

-Clothing is the first choice for both sun and mosquito protection.
-Make sure that the material is sturdy to prevent bites.
-If you need both sun and mosquito protection, the CDC recommends buying two separate products and applying sunscreen first and then mosquito repellent.
+Clothing made from tightly woven material should be one of the considerations for both sun and mosquito protection.
+If you need both sun and mosquito protection, the CDC recommends buying two separate products and applying sunscreen before mosquito repellent.
 Studies show that ingredients in sunscreen increase your skin’s capacity to absorb repellent.